github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/why-are-my-contributions-not-showing-up-on-my-profile.md

 {% warning %}

 **Warning**: Generic email addresses, such as `jane@computer.local`, cannot be added to {% data variables.product.prodname_dotcom %} accounts.
-If you use such an email for your commits, the commits will not be linked to your {% data variables.product.prodname_dotcom %} profile and will not show up in your contribution graph.
+If you use such an email for your commits, then commits will not be linked to your {% data variables.product.prodname_dotcom %} profile and will not show up in your contribution graph.

 {% endwarning %}